 3. Know Your Audience.

 When entering the job market, it’s important to do thorough research; get to know the company you are applying to and the person you’ll be meeting with before sending them anything.
 When you make it to the interview stage, ask what is important to them and explain how you will help the company and your supervisor achieve their goals.
 How do you know their goals?
 Research.
-Look at website, LinkedIn, social media, articles discussing the company.
+Look at their website, LinkedIn, social media, and articles discussing the company.
 Dig deep.
-This way, when you are in the interview you will able to be specific and create a clear connection between your skills and how they will benefit the company in ways they value.
+This way, when you are in the interview you will be able to be specific and create a clear connection between your skills and how they will benefit the company in ways they value.